DavidBroz/TrainingGameDocs/content/Tetris.md

 ![[WhatIsBlockAndSquare.png]]
 ## The board
 The board that the blocks falls down on is 10 x 20 squares.
-Oriented vertically - long side up.
+Oriented vertically.
 ![[tetris_board.png]]

 ## Block movement